PaulioRandall/p90/README.md

 A minimalist search and replace tool for preprocessing files.

-It's straight up optimised for me and my tastes.
-The design trade-offs lean towards simplicity and flexibility more than writability.

 **P90** scans CSS for **P90** tokens which are substituted with user defined values.
 It's really just an enhanced GREP using `string.replace`.

+This tool is straight up optimised for me and my tastes.
+The design trade-offs lean towards simplicity and flexibility more than writability.

-This tool is rather low level, language agnostic, and doesn't handle the IO. [**P69**](https://github.com/PaulioRandall/p69) is usually what you want to use.
+This tool is also low level, language agnostic, and doesn't handle IO. [**P69**](https://github.com/PaulioRandall/p69) is usually what you want to use.
 It provides Node based CSS preprocessing using **P90** with out of the box support for Svelte.

-The example below is CSS this tool is language agnostic.
+The example below is CSS but this tool is language agnostic.

 ```js
 import p90 from 'p90'